Closed

 To be eligible for the Neighbourhood Planting Program program, you must:

-Grassroots, community-based not-for-profit group in Toronto
+Grassroots, community-based not-for-profit group or organization based in Toronto

 At least one year of experience